taylorbrooks007/school-supplies-project-front-end/README.md

 __Functionalities:__
 - Displaying all of the school supplies products available online.
--A seller could add multiple products by clicking "Create Item" button in the navigation bar.
+- A seller could add multiple products by clicking "Create Item" button in the navigation bar.
 - Provides a cart total price with list of items for purchasing.

 __Design Environments:__